a) The idea behind the Newborn

 c) The Design Process

-The next stage was was to follow their design process, going along with the idea that there is no one direction or just one design out there that's going to work.
+The next stage was to follow the design process, going along with the idea that there is no one direction or just one design out there that's going to work.

 ADI's method followed the idea of casting a very wide net and go off in all kinds of directions with loose sketches and look at different things.